snap-stanford/snap-python/doc/source/reference/DelNodes.rst

     A Snap.py graph or a network

 - *NIdV*: TIntV, vector of ints (input)
-    Node Id's to be deleted from the Graph
+    A vector of node ids to be deleted from *Graph*

 Return value: